RaoOfPhysics/phd-starter-kit/index.md

 - **JavaScript tools for HTML presentations**: People have been building really cool presentation platforms that are written in JavaScript and can be deployed on any modern web browser (I cannot stress "modern" enough &mdash; recently I had to make one on an old version of IE, and nothing worked).
 I really like these, because they stop me from getting distracted by the "appearance" of the slides, allowing me instead to focus on the content.
 Oh, and you can use [Git](#git) for these files, which means… that's right, "[version control](#version-control)".
 I work on my local Git repository and when I am happy with the presentation, I push it to my remote and then pull it into my server.
 "Simple."
+Here are a few such tools:
 	- [reveal.js](http://lab.hakim.se/reveal-js/): This is the one I use.
 	[Here's one I made earlier](https://cern.ch/achintya/presentations/OpenData_CERN/): use your keyboard to navigate, but don't miss the "downward" navigation on some slides.
 	- [deck.js](http://imakewebthings.com/deck.js/)